Sharankaranam/stock-price-prediction-using-time-series-analysis/README.md

 Key Features:

-Fetches historical stock price data from Alpha Vantage API.
+1)Fetches historical stock price data from Alpha Vantage API.
-Utilizes Min-Max scaling to normalize the data for training.
+2)Utilizes Min-Max scaling to normalize the data for training.
-Implements an LSTM model for stock price prediction.
+3)Implements an LSTM model for stock price prediction.
-Allows users to input a stock symbol and view predictions.
+4)Allows users to input a stock symbol and view predictions.
-Provides an interactive web interface for easy access.
+5)Provides an interactive web interface for easy access.

 Dependencies:
-Python 3.x
+1)Python 3.x,
-Flask
+2)Flask;
-Alpha Vantage Python Library
+3)Alpha Vantage Python Library;
-scikit-learn
+4)scikit-learn;
-TensorFlow
+5)TensorFlow;

 Note: Ensure you have the required dependencies installed and properly configured before running the application.